amch-med23/Cyber_Scan/README.md

 ### services Free for public visitors:

 ##### Evaluate the connection security:
-	This tool evaluats two main aspects of the internet connection for the current user using the system which are:
+	This tool evaluats two main aspects of the internet connection for the current user using our system, which are:
-		-> security level: this shows if your connnection is secure or not (based on proxy/vpn relays existance) -> risk level: this tells you the likelyhood of you being flagged by secure web services (like: bank website, goverment sites etc...). this is true for the webservices tht use fraud 				protection measures.
+		-> security level: this shows if your connnection is secure or not (based on proxy/vpn relays existance) -> risk level: this tells you the likelyhood of you being flagged by secure web services (like: bank website, goverment sites etc...). this is true for the webservices that use fraud 				protection measures.

 ##### -> Target Precise information gathering:
 	This tool permitts you to gether various informations about your target, this uses the surper API from google to execute search operations, and return breaif results (on the Google search engine)